omer73802/Decision-Fatigue-Performance-Analysis/README.md

 ---

+## Pivot tables questions
+-How does the number of hours awake affect cognitive load?
+-Does stress level vary throughout the day?
+-How does sleep duration affect error rates and multitasking?
+-Is coffee consumption associated with higher stress levels?
+-Does decision-making speed decline with fatigue?

+---

 ## Key Findings
 - Higher fatigue levels are associated with lower performance scores
 - Decision time increases as fatigue increases